Open Source ESB - The Best Choice for SOA

 Some proprietary ESB "products" are in fact re-factored versions of the same vendor's legacy broker-model EAI software.
-These products maintain strong links to the top-down SOA model, and as such, often favor interoperability with the vendor's other offerings (SOA registries, web servers, databases), and suffer from performance, integration, and tooling problems if third party components are added.
+These products maintain strong links to the top-down SOA model, and as such, often favor interoperability with the vendor's other offerings (SOA registries, web servers, databases), and suffer from performance, integration, and tooling problems if third-party components are added.

-- Mule ESB is designed with stability, re-usability, and modularity in mind - open source developers rely on the strength of individual pieces of code to provide easy points of entry for other community members.
+- Mule as an ESB is designed with stability, re-usability, and modularity in mind - open source developers rely on the strength of individual pieces of code to provide easy points of entry for other community members.

-- Mule ESB is agnostic to format, and compliant with standards - Mule ESB supports more data formats and protocols than any other open source ESB, including support for both proprietary formats and open standards.
-Additionally, unlike some open source ESBs, which sacrifice interoperability in favor of compliance with a single standard, Mule ESB supports all major open messaging standards, but is able to pass data in native formats, transforming it or enhancing it only as needed, for improved performance and simplicity.
+- Mule as an ESB is agnostic to format, and compliant with standards - Mule as an ESB supports more data formats and protocols than any other open source ESB, including support for both proprietary formats and open standards.
+Additionally, unlike some open source ESBs, which sacrifice interoperability in favor of compliance with a single standard, Mule as an ESB supports all major open messaging standards, but is able to pass data in native formats, transforming it or enhancing it only as needed, for improved performance and simplicity.
 ESBs that subscribe to only one standard require all data to be "normalized" into a standard-compliant format, adding an additional step to the integration chain.

 Even though there are right and wrong ways to do SOA, all successful approaches involve a nontrivial amount of planning and strategy.
-In this section, we'll look at how choosing an open source SOA solution like Mule ESB can help make this planning more manageable for your organization.
+In this section, we'll look at how choosing an open source SOA solution like Mule as an ESB can help make this planning more manageable for your organization.

-Why Top Down SOA Doesn't Work
+Why Top-Down SOA Doesn't Work

 As we discussed in the introduction to this article, as many as 80% of top-down SOA initiatives fail.
-Top down SOA advocates often dismiss these statistics by leveling blame at the organization, rather than the failed top-down approach.
+Top-down SOA advocates often dismiss these statistics by leveling blame at the organization, rather than the failed top-down approach.